Marketionist/testcafe-cucumber-steps/README.md

 (request method provided in "" as a string - for example: `POST`) to URL (provided in "" as a string - for example: `"http://httpbin.org/post"`) with body (provided in "" as JSON - for example: `"{ \"test1\": 1, \"test2\": 2 }"`).
-> GET request will be sent with default header `'Content-Type': 'text/html'`,
+> Note: GET request will be sent with default header `'Content-Type': 'text/html'`,
 > all other requests will be sent with default header
 > `'Content-Type': 'application/json'`.
 - `I/user send(s) "..." request to "..." with body "..."."..."` - send request